 - At 10 minutes, even when the brain stays living, a coma and lasting brain damage are nearly unavoidable.

 - In 15 minutes, survival becomes almost impossible.

 Our client thankfully survived but had long-hospitalization and was off work for a year.
 Our attorneys have years of knowledge and expertise in protecting our customers’ rights in many different personal injury cases.
 We have assisted wounded individuals for over 40 decades.
 We are proud to have 2 SuperLawyers, CPA and LLM credentials, U.S. Supreme Court expertise, and an AV Preeminent rating from Martindale Hubbell.
 BWO has won tens of thousands of dollars and attained great customer results.
-Following the growth of the Joplin office, the company has grown into a regional law firm with offices in St. Louis and Carthage, also.
+Following the growth of the Joplin office, the company has grown into a regional law firm with offices in St. Louis and Springfield, also.